Greta Schmidt, PhD candidate

 Contact: gschmidt@sdsu.edu

 I’m originally from the east coast, but I've done a lot of wandering around the country working on a variety of wildlife ecology research projects.
 My MS research in the Conservation Ecology Lab focused on spatial ecology of ocelots and bobcats in south Texas in the context of roads and underpasses to inform mitigation efforts.
-My PhD research centers endangered species ecology & conservation in the Sonoran Desert Region.
+My PhD research explored multi-scale approaches to wildlife ecology and conservation in arid environments (aka San Diego and the Sonoran Desert).

 My research interests broadly include exploring what drives variation in wildlife abundance, distribution and space use across landscapes, with an eye to the effects of human mediated changes.
 Conducting research that is informed by and can be applied to conservation efforts is important to me.
 My general life interests are varied but I especially love to bird and included some fun birds below :]

 Please get in touch if you have similar research interests, or have questions about the Conservation Ecology Lab/ SDSU Ecology Master's program/ SDSU-UCD Joint Doc Program in Ecology.
-Happy to discuss!
+Though I'm no longer a student in the lab I'm always happy to discuss!

 My research interests broadly include exploring what drives variation in wildlife abundance, distribution and space use across landscapes, with an eye to the effects of human mediated changes.
 Conducting research that is informed by and can be applied to conservation efforts is important to me.
 My general life interests are varied but I especially love to bird and included some fun birds below :]

 Please get in touch if you have similar research interests, or have questions about the Conservation Ecology Lab/ SDSU Ecology Master's program/ SDSU-UCD Joint Doc Program in Ecology.
-Happy to discuss!
+Though I'm no longer a student in the lab I'm always happy to discuss!

 Sternberg, MA, Schmidt, GM, Carrera-Treviño, R, Ocañas-García, OA, Illescas-Martínez, F, deMaar, T, and Peña, LJ.
 2023.
 Characteristics of ocelot populations in Tamaulipas, Mexico, using capture-recapture techniques.
 Endangered Species Research. https://doi.org/10.3354/esr01271